neherlab/pangraph/notes/n00_build_order_dependence.typ

 is the reference.
 That choice is not neutral: the alignment is asymmetric, and downstream the reference is privileged when choosing the consensus that the merged block inherits.

-The proposed fix is to make the aligner boundary #emph[canonical]: order and name blocks by a hash of their consensus sequence, so that everything the aligner sees is a pure function of the block content, independent of input order, tree order and identifier assignment.
+The fix, now implemented, is to make the aligner boundary #emph[canonical]: order and name blocks by a hash of their consensus sequence, so that everything the aligner sees is a pure function of the block content, independent of input order, tree order and identifier assignment.
+A second, initially underestimated defect had to be fixed alongside it - neighbor joining resolves its Q-matrix ties by matrix row order, which for three taxa is always tied, so the inferred topology itself followed the argument order.
+All six permutations now agree, with or without a guide tree.

+Two claims in the first draft of this note did not survive measurement, and are corrected in place: the mmseqs backend did #emph[not] share the defect, and neighbor-joining ties are not rare.

 == Evidence